 The city has made strides in planning for development in the original town center of Waukee the past several years.
 In early 2009, the City Council adopted the Waukee Downtown Master Plan document created by a graduate-level planning class from Iowa State University's College of Design for the area commonly referred to as the "Triangle."
 The master plan document included an implementation matrix outlining objectives and measures for achieving the vision of the master plan.
 One of the primary objectives identified was for the city to create a set of design guidelines specific to the downtown area.

 In the spring of 2010, a Downtown Design Committee was established by Mayor Peard and the council to lead the charge in developing a set of design guidelines that could provide further direction into the look and appearance of the downtown as established by the Waukee Downtown Master Plan.
 The design committee met over a dozen times between March 2010 and September 2011 to formulate a final set of guidelines to present to the City Council.
-In October 2011, the City Council formally adopted the Downtown Design Guidelines as an amendment to the Waukee Downtown Master Plan.
+In October 2011, the City Council formally adopted the Downtown Design Guidelines (PDF) as an amendment to the Waukee Downtown Master Plan.

 Facade Improvement Program